manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/install-desktop-server/install-desktop-server.md

 ## Introduction

-This lab walks you through the steps for installing the Oracle Database software, setting up Oracle home, and creating a starter database on your host using Oracle Database Setup Wizard (Database Installer).
+This lab walks you through the steps for installing the Oracle Database software, setting up Oracle home, and creating a database on your host using Oracle Database Setup Wizard (Database Installer).

 Estimated time: 1 hour

 ### Objectives

-Using the database installer -
- - Run the database installer from Oracle home 1
+ - Run database installer from Oracle home 1
  - Install Oracle Database with *Desktop class* in Oracle home 1
- - Run the database installer from Oracle home 2
+ - Run database installer from Oracle home 2
  - Install Oracle Database with *Server class* in Oracle home 2

 To install both system classes on the same host, you require different Oracle home locations.